 Balance systems are a generalization of the spring-mass system we saw earlier.
 We can write the dynamics for a mechanical system in the general form where M(q) is the inertia matrix for the system, $C(q, \dot{q})$ represents the Coriolis forces as well as the damping, K(q) gives the forces due to potential energy and B(q) describes how the external applied forces couple into the dynamics.
+Note that q may be a vector, rather than just a scalar, and represents the configuration variables of the system.
 The specific form of the equations can be derived using Newtonian mechanics.
-Note that each of the terms depends on the configuration of the system q and that these terms are often nonlinear in the configuration variables.
+Each of the terms depends on the configuration of the system q and these terms are often nonlinear in the configuration variables.